Housing Solutions Workshop

 Who should apply

 The Workshop is intended for cities or counties that are at the early stages of developing a local housing strategy.
-Applicants should have a strong commitment to developing a new comprehensive and balanced local housing strategy or refining a strategy that is older, outdated, or narrowly focused.
+Applicants should have a strong commitment to developing a new comprehensive and balanced local housing strategy or refining a strategy that is outdated or narrowly focused.
 Because the Workshop will focus on developing comprehensive and balanced local housing strategies, it is not well suited for localities that have recently developed one.

 Planned Activities